FTWinston/bvp/content/sections/recordings.md

   - target: /recording-archive
     text: View archive
 ---
+As we aren't currently meeting in person, we have begun producing online services.
+[These can be viewed here](https://www.youtube.com/channel/UCzOIyHFSwtPjI6jrDuHefcQ), and the latest service is also available below.

-Recordings of our church services are available to watch or listen to online.
-You can also listen to the latest recording by phoning **0141 465 4333**.
+When we meet in person, recordings of our church services are available to listen to online.
+You can also listen to the latest recording or online service by phoning **0141 465 4333**.